darklaunch/darklaunch.com/blog/2011/05/20/jquery-select-option-using-text-value-text.md

         <div>
             anonymous &ndash; Dec 29, 2012
             <div>
-                <p>Contains returns all the options which contain the searched string.
-It is not an exact match.</p>
+Contains returns all the options which contain the searched string.
+It is not an exact match.
             </div>
         </div>
     </li>